 The ideas documented by Einstein's letters could forever have remained only the half-baked projects of a brilliant adolescent.
 At the age of sixteen, already convinced that he had the requisite talent, he expressed a desire to become a theoretical scientist.
 But at times during his study at the ETH he seriously entertained the possibility of taking over his father's business.
-He accompanied Hermann Einstein on a trip through northern Italy to visit electric power plants set up by his father's firm, and Einstein junior described this trip in half-serious fashion, as accramental ritual for entering the family enterprise (Letter 18).
+He accompanied Hermann Einstein on a trip through northern Italy to visit electric power plants set up by his father's firm, and Einstein junior described this trip in half-serious fashion, as a sacramental ritual for entering the family enterprise (Letter 18).
 At the ETH he took courses in business and banking, as well as in insurance statistics.
 As it turned out, Einstein was fortunate enough to be able to apply his knowledge of statistics to the explanation of the laws of Brownian motion rather than to the fluctuations of life and death statistics as summarized in the tables of an insurance firm.

 Einstein also entertained other professional options, among them teaching and work at a patent office.
 His study at the ETH prepared him for a secondary-school teaching position, which would allow him to follow in the footsteps of the teachers he admired.
 He apparently liked teaching and he also knew how to make a living at it.
 Throughout his student years he gave private lessons, and after obtaining his diploma he worked as a substitute teacher in mathematics at a technical school in Winterthur, and later as teacher at a boarding school in Schaffhausen.
 When in July 1901 he learned that Mileva was pregnant, he promised to forgo all scientific and professional ambitions, and accept the lowliest position if necessary, in order to marry her.
-At that time, his highest ambitions seemed thwarted not only by his fiancée's pregnancy, but also bete well : The editor blames Mileva for Thwarting Einstein's hambitions.
-Truth is, Einstein's ambitians were already "thwat even before her pregnancy -> Thise letters make clear no or cause he had just received a devastating reply to his criticisms of Drude's electron theory.
-But Mileva's concern that he might throw away his talent to assume an unacceptable position just to make her happy was unnecessary: we note that Albert was able to draw on larger reserves of self-confidence and to continue to pursue his plans for a career in science.
+At that time, his highest ambitions seemed thwarted not only by his fiancée's pregnancy, but also bete well: The editor blames Mileva for thwarting Einstein's hambitions.
+Truth is, Einstein's ambitions were already "thwarting barbers make clear no as noviser